-What voltage should be supplied to operate a Mini or Helix?
+What voltage should be supplied to the laser?

 All Epilog laser systems have an auto-switching power supply that detects the incoming voltage and automatically switches itself to operate properly at any single-phase voltage between 100 and 240 VAC.
 The power supply will also automatically compensate for either 50 or 60 Hz.
-Epilog supplies the appropriate power cord for all of our equipment.
-The electrical cord is found in the accessory package with your machine.
+Epilog supplies the appropriate power cord for the system you ordered.
+The power cord is found in the accessory package with your machine.
 The power cord for the laser plugs into the power receptacle located on the left side of the machine in the rear corner.
 It is recommended that a dedicated 15 amp circuit be used if available, but it is not required.